ahmedelfaleh/Installling-Sensu-Go-Agent-By-Ansible/README.md

   and
   * other-dists_srvrs.yml - *prepared so far for Cloudlinux distribution*

-#### This playbook is ready for the following distributions:
+This playbook is ready for the following distributions:
 1. Red Hat Enterprise Linux 7 and 8
 2. CentOS 7 and 8
 3. Debian 8, 9 and 10
 4. Ubuntu 16.04, 18.04 and 20.04
 5. CloudLinux on CentOS 7 and it can modified to work on CentOS 8 if needed
-6. Check AWX branch if you want to run this playbook by AWX inventory.
+6. When use AWX, you have to set these variables - Check AWX branch